numixproject/elegance-colors/README.md

 ### Introduction

-Elegance Colors is a chameleon theme for Gnome Shell.
+Elegance Colors is a customizable chameleon theme for Gnome Shell.
 It can change colors according to the current GTK theme, current wallpaper (uses imagemagick to get color) or a user defined color.
 Also various other aspects of the theme are customizable.

-Currently Elegance Colors supports only Gnome Shell 3.6.
+Currently Elegance Colors supports Gnome Shell 3.6 and 3.8.

 ### License